pbulteel/python-hpilo/docs/msca.rst

 will check several things:

  * Firmware is upgraded if necessary
+ * DHCP is disabled if enabled as this doesn't allow for FQDN to be set
  * The hostname is set to the name you use to connect to it, if needed
  * iLO2 is configured to use FQDN's for certificate signing requests